F1R3FLY-io/f1r3fly/node-cli/README.md

 Run `sbt "nodeCli/run"`.
 This will perform the remaining steps in `docs/paul_brain_dump.md` using Scala.

 NOTE: To start a genesis ceremoney each time, you need to delete relative files.
-You can run: `rm -rf rspace++_lmdb/ && rm -rf ~/.rnode/casperbuffer/ ~/.rnode/dagstorage/ ~/.rnode/rspace/ ~/.rnode/blockstorage/`
+You can run: `rm -rf ~/.rnode/casperbuffer/ ~/.rnode/dagstorage/ ~/.rnode/deploystorage/ ~/.rnode/blockstorage/ ~/.rnode/rnode.log ~/.rnode/rspace++/`